Gibreab Teferi: Other professional roles

 Through his loyalty and work ethic, Gibreab earned a good reputation from people of all walks of life.
 He continued to be well respected well into his retirement.

 Gibreab Teferi continued to write plays, poems, and songs throughout all the years that he was employed in the hospitality industry.

 Later years and death

 After his retirement from the hotel industry, Gibreab worked on more plays, translating well-known plays, such as Molier's L'Amour médecin (1665) from French into Amharic.

-On 14 January 1988, Gibreab Teferi succumbed to an internal illness and passed away at Maekalawi ez Hospital.
+On 14 January 1988, Gibreab Teferi died of an internal illness at Maekalawi ez Hospital.

-Upon his death, he was presented in Holy Trinity Cathedral, Addis Ababa.
-The body was escorted by the Honor Guard.
-When the coffin entered into the tomb, military personnel performed a three-gun salute, followed by a short Trumpet fanfare Marsh.
-Gibreab Teferi's body was committed to the earth on 15 January 1988, at 10 pm Ethiopian time, in front of family, relatives, and friends.

-Gibreab rarely performed his songs himself, preferring to remain behind the scenes, but there are a few recordings of him singing.
-He was invited to sing his song "Addis Ababa" for the televised celebration of the city's 100th anniversary.
+His funeral was in Holy Trinity Cathedral, Addis Ababa.